 \subsection{Applying and manipulating transformations}

-All transformations in Redberry are first-class objects (which means that they can be assigned to variables) and share a common way for their applying and manipulating.
-Consider the syntax for applying transformation to mathematical expression:
+All transformations in Redberry are first-class objects (which means that they can be assigned to variables) and share a common way for their applying and manipulation.
+Consider the syntax used for applying transformation to mathematical expression: